MythicByte/Otrv1-Demo/README.md

 In the /key directory are two X509 files.
 And then two Pkcs12 files with the .p12 extension.
 Password for both Pkcs12 is **password123**.
 Should you close a window, it should reconnect when opening the same window again with the same configs.

+## Limitation
+Like the OTRv1 Protcol says only two people can chat and must be online for it.
 ## Example
 - A User1
 - bob.pem